-Umbrella Virtual Appliances, or “VAs”, are very lightweight virtual machines, which are compatible with VMWare ESX/ESXi and Windows Hyper-V hypervisors.
-When utilized as conditional DNS forwarders on your network, VAs record the internal IP address information of DNS requests for usage in Reports, Security Enforcement, and Category Filtering policies in the Umbrella dashboard.
+Umbrella virtual appliances (VAs) are lightweight virtual machines that are compatible with VMWare ESX/ESXi, Windows Hyper-V, and KVM hypervisors and the Microsoft Azure, Google Cloud Platform, and Amazon Web Services cloud platforms.
+When utilized as conditional DNS forwarders on your network, Umbrella VAs record the internal IP address information of DNS requests for usage in reports, security enforcement, and category filtering policies.
 Additionally, VAs encrypt and authenticate DNS data for enhanced security.

-VAs are also required for Active Directory (AD) integration, which expands on the VAs’ functionality to include AD identify information, in addition to the internal IP address visibility and DNS encryption.
+VAs also enable Active Directory (AD) integration, which expands on the VAs’ functionality to include AD identify information in addition to internal IP address visibility and DNS encryption.

-VAs act as conditional DNS forwarders in your network, intelligently forwarding public DNS queries to Cisco Umbrella's global network, and local DNS queries to your existing local DNS servers/forwarders, respectively.
+VAs act as conditional DNS forwarders in your network, intelligently forwarding public DNS queries to Cisco Umbrella's global network, and local DNS queries to your existing local DNS servers and forwarders.
 Every public DNS query sent to Umbrella is encrypted, authenticated, and includes the client's internal IP address.

 The VAs don’t cache DNS records; a DNS record’s TTL set by the authoritative DNS servers is simply respected by the endpoints as normal.
 The VAs add a seamless and ultra-low latency layer to your local DNS infrastructure.

-No Endpoint Software—No client-side software required.
+No client-side software required.
 No OS image to reconfigure.

-Lightweight Footprint—A VA only requires one virtual CPU core and 512MB to process millions of DNS queries per day.
+A VA only requires a minimum of one virtual CPU core and 512MB to process millions of DNS queries per day.